 The program takes place over the summer university break period and is open to enrolled university students and those who will start university later in the year, who are aged 18 and over.

 As a global online program participants, students and mentoring organizations can be accepted from countries apart from Iran, Syria, Cuba, Sudan, North Korea and Myanmar (Burma).
 Also those in Argentina, Belarus, Brazil, Chile, Colombia, Kazakhstan, Mexico, Peru, Russia, and Ukraine, who can participate in the program, won't receive t-shirts or other promotional items.

 The number of mentoring organizations for 2014 is greater than ever before with a total of 190.
-Over 2000 students will be selected to partner with these open source projects for 2012 many students contemplating participation are probably already in contact with some of them.
+Over 2000 students will be selected to partner with these open source projects and many students contemplating participation are probably already in contact with some of them.
 However it isn't too late to apply by choosing an organisation that matches your interests and submitting a proposal.